Home

 Its upperparts and tail are jet black, but the cheeks, chest, front of the forelimbs and underparts are cream or orange.
 The tail is long and dorso-ventrally flattened.

-Fruits and seeds make up its diet, supplemented by occasional insects and sometimes birds eggs.
+Fruits, seeds and young leaves make up its diet, supplemented by occasional insects and sometimes birds eggs.
 It builds a large, spherical nest of leaves and twigs.